feldob/InPUT/README.md

 # How to use InPUT?

 Each programming language offers a language specific Readme in the respective folder.
 Currently, only Java is supported.
 C++ is coming soon.
-A first tutorial on how to use InPUT4j can be viewed [here](http://mutubehd.miun.se/video/742/InPUT+Tutorial+%28Step+1%29).
+Take a look into [the tutorial page](https://github.com/feldob/InPUT/wiki/Tutorials) or view a screen cast [here](http://mutubehd.miun.se/video/742/InPUT+Tutorial+%28Step+1%29).

 # Good to know...